 Make your last dinner one to remember at James Martin with one of the most highly touted celebrity chefs at the helm.
 The a la carte menu changes seasonally, but the wagyu sirloin is a mainstay and a meal you'll remember for a long, long time.

 One of Manchester’s best bars is found where you’d least expect it: inside a supposed Laundromat.
 To enter, guests have to ring downstairs (there’s a dial phone on a shelf) before walking through a cleverly disguised washing-machine-turned-door.
 Once inside, don’t be surprised when your drink arrives in a terrarium — this secret bar serves up whimsical craft cocktail concoctions unlike anywhere else in the city.
 Reservations are required to get into this gem (trust us, it’s worth it), and you should note that, aside from the address, its website is really just good for a laugh.

 HOW TO DO IT AND WHERE TO STAY

-You can fly directly to Manchester from Las Vegas, Orlando, San Francisco, New York, Atlanta, or Boston via Virgin Atlantic.
-For an ideal base, opt to stay at the Principal Manchester, which is conveniently located near many of the city's top attractions.
-The property is a historic landmark that dates back to 1890 when it first opened as The Refuge Assurance Company headquarters.
+You can fly nonstop to Manchester from Las Vegas, Orlando, San Francisco, New York, Atlanta, or Boston via Virgin Atlantic.
+For an ideal base, opt to stay at The Lowry Hotel, which is conveniently located near many of the city's top attractions.
+Conveniently located near Victoria Station, the five-star property features trendy restaurants and some of the finest views of Trinity Bridge and River Irwell, too.